janpaepke/reversible-effect/README.md

 See [below](#documentation) for available functions and how to use them.

 ## Motivation

+For a detailed explanation, check out [this Medium article](https://medium.com/@janpaepke/clean-up-after-yourself-e0eaa283e641), but here's the gist of it:

 Functions like `setTimeout` or `addEventListener` come with an accompanying function to reverse their effect, like `clearTimeout` or `removeEventListener`.